USEPA/useeior/format_specs/Model.md

         +-------+
 ```

-The related `A_d` matrix provides direct sector inputs per dollar sector output that are only from the US.
+The related `A_d` matrix provides direct sector inputs per dollar sector output for inputs that are from the US.
+The related `A_m` matrix provides direct sector inputs per dollar output for inputs that are international imports if a model is built with [ExternalImportFactors](ModelSpecification.md).
 #### L
 `L` is also a `sector x sector` matrix and contains in each column `i` the
 total requirements of the respective sectors inputs per 1 USD of output